sayakghorai34/PeerMeet/Readme.md

 ## Highlights of the Project:
  - Like-Realtime Communication(very minimal latency)
- - High-Quality audio-visual communication
+ - High-quality audio-visual communication
- - Features like switching media devices such as camera, mic, speaker; Screen Sharing, In Call Chat, Raising Hand, Meeting Recording(Recording will be available at the SDK provider's dashboard)
+ - Features like switching media devices such as camera, mic, speaker; Screen Sharing, Call Chat, Raising Hand, Meeting Recording(Recording will be available at the SDK provider's dashboard)
  - Network Status monitoring
  - Interactive and self-explanatory User Interface.